kalavai-net/kalavai-client/README.md

 1. The open source version can be used to pool any devices, for _commercial and non-commercial_ purposes.
 This is perfect as **a management layer for research groups and organisations** that already have hardware lying around and wish to unlock its power, without requiring a devops team.
 This AI pools are free, secure and totally private.

-2. Our [managed version](https://platform.kalavai.net) acts as a **social network for AI computing**, facilitating users to connect with the community's resources. _Think Reddit, but instead of memes, users share resources with inspiring projects._
+2. Our [managed version](https://platform.kalavai.net) acts as a **platform to crowdsource AI computing between its members**, facilitating users to connect with the community's resources. _Think Reddit, but instead of memes, users share resources with inspiring projects._

 Both versions can be managed using our free [kalavai CLI](#getting-started) tool.